WalaaAtiah/401-images-app/README.md

+# LAB - Class 3126

+## Project: 401-images-app

+## Author: Walaa' Atiyh

+## Object :This application will allow you to like any image and to see the total number of likes for all images

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).